mui/base-ui/docs/data/base/components/field/field.md

 ```

 :::info
 For Base UI input components, `value` represents the component's value type, while for native elements, it is always the native `element.value` DOM property.
+Attach a `ref` to the `Control` element and access it to read its state inside the `validate` function for further control as an alternative if necessary.
 :::

 To customize the rendering of multiple messages, you can use the `Validity` subcomponent: